 Arobot comes unassembled and needs to be built from 3D-printed parts.
 It is usually assembled by groups of four children, which encourages collaboration and teamwork.

-With the help of an instruction manual and a series of YouTube videos to confirm the build is correct, and users then code simple robot tasks in C++, Scratch or other programming languages.
+With the help of an instruction manual and a series of YouTube videos to confirm the build is correct, users then code simple robot tasks in C++, Scratch or other programming languages.

 The robot can be programmed to use its sensors to move in all directions, avoid obstacles or follow a specific path.